The American Heart Association says various forms of meditation have potential benefits when it comes to reducing cardiovascular risk.

 What if it could improve heart health at the same time?

 The American Heart Association (AHA) isn’t saying that there’s a definitive connection between meditation and heart health.
-But according to recent research, the volume of evidence is growing.
+But according to

 Researchers reviewed 57 prior studies on meditation, finding that it might be useful in reducing the risk of heart disease.
 But it’s just one part of the puzzle.

 The AHA isn’t ready to recommend meditation to reduce the risk of heart disease, stating that it shouldn’t be seen as a substitute for tried-and-true methods, such as regular exercise.

 “Nothing surprised us,” Dr. Glenn N. Levine, chairman of the group of cardiovascular disease experts who reviewed the data for the AHA and professor of medicine at Baylor College of Medicine in Houston, told Healthline.
 “I don’t think any of the results can be considered definitive, and going into this we didn’t expect to find definitive data given the limited number of studies and the limited resources most investigators have to look at meditation.
 Overall, though, we were encouraged by what data and findings there were.”

 Humans have been practicing various forms of meditation for thousands of years.